owncloud/web-extensions/README.md

        - "traefik.http.services.web-extensions.loadbalancer.server.port=8080"
 ```

-You can verify this work correctly by checking `https://ocis.owncloud.test/extensions/cast/cast.js` is a minified javascript file.
+You can verify this works correctly by checking `https://ocis.owncloud.test/extensions/cast/cast.js` is a minified javascript file.

-Now you can create a `web.config.yaml` file in the `ocis_traefik` folder with the following content:
+Now you can create a `web.config.yaml` file in the `ocis_traefik` folder with the following content.
+The `cast` app is used as an example here.
+You need to add a block to the `external_apps` for every app you want to use.

 ```yaml
 web: